 Trinity Kitchen Street Food Vendors – Review

-There’s lots of great options for food in Leeds.
+There are lots of great options for food in Leeds.
 But sometimes you have to whip Google out to help you think of somewhere chilled and laid back to eat when you’re just in that really leisurely mood.

 But there’s no need.
 Trinity Kitchen has all you want for easy food – and it’s good food too.